ortk95/planetmapper/docs/common_issues.rst

 Planets appear are in the wrong position
 ========================================
+This is likely to be due to an issue with your SPICE kernels or settings, possible fixes include...

 - Make sure you are using the correct observer - e.g. a planet will appear in a different position from Earth and from JWST.
 - Make sure you are using the correct observation time - times in PlanetMapper default to UTC, so make sure there are no time zone conversions needed.
+- Make sure you have the latest version of any SPICE kernels, especially for any observers like JWST which have have locations which are difficult to predict accurately.
 - Make sure you are using the correct aberration correction.